 How to Process Your Visa To Teach English Mexico

 The process of obtaining a work visa in Mexico is not complicated.
 But be prepared to do most of the paperwork on your own.
-Unlike other countries where the school will either take over or help you in the application process, Mexican employers normally expect you to complete the formalities on your own.
+Unlike other countries where the school will either take over or help you in the application process, Mexican employers usually expect you to independently complete the formalities.
 If you find the paperwork overwhelming, there are agencies you can hire to do it for you.

-- Once you have an appointment letter you must apply for a migration from a tourist visa to a Non-Immigrant Visitor Visa with Permission to Engage in Lucrative Activities.
+- Once you have an appointment letter, you must apply for a migration from a tourist visa to a Non-Immigrant Visitor Visa with Permission to Engage in Lucrative Activities.
 This visa is popularly known as the FM3 visa.
-Fill out the application form on the website of the immigration office and submit it along with your employment letter.
+Please fill out the application form on the immigration office website and submit it along with your employment letter.